It’s certainly no secret that technology is having a major impact on almost every facet of commercial real estate.

 Many of the aforementioned mobile apps are part of a bigger story, as well.

-In 2019, having so many software tools available is one thing, but now roofers can essentially interconnect their entire ecosystem of software tools across desktop and mobile so that their operations—both internal and client-facing—are primed for efficiency.
+Having so many software tools available is one thing, but now roofers can essentially interconnect their entire ecosystem of software tools across desktop and mobile so that their operations—both internal and client-facing—are primed for efficiency.

 Having a CRM is an absolute essential for any commercial roofer.
 CRMs like Salesforce, AccuLynx, Contractor’s Cloud, or JobNimbus can easily be connected to QuickBooks, EagleView, and a number of other tools.